 Systemic Administration of REOLYSIN® for Patients with Various Metastatic Tumors

-- June 5, 2006: Oncolytics Biotech Inc. Completes Patient Enrollment in UK Phase I Systemic Administration Clinical Trial (Press Release)
+- June 5, 2007: Oncolytics Biotech Inc. Announced Positive Clinical Data from US Phase I REOLYSIN® Trial (Press Release)